ropensci-archive/roweb2/content/blog/2018-04-03-rtika-introduction.md

 #> [10] "http://www.regulations.gov"
 ```

 Some files are compressed, and Tika automatically uncompressed and parsers those.
 For example, the file 'DataAnnex\_EPA\_NonCO2\_Projections\_2011\_draft.zip' contains an Excel spreadsheet that is unzipped and converted to HTML.
 Both Microsoft Excel and Word tables become HTML tables with Tika.
-For more fine grained access to file contents, see `tika_json()` that is discussed in the vignette (Goodman 2018).
+For more fine grained access to file contents, see `tika_json()` that is discussed in the vignette [^12].

 Next Steps
 ==========